LibreOffice: Configure it Right

 If you experience problems with your current version of Libre Office, you can install a later version of Libre Office with this PPA.

 It's much better to use packages from this PPA for that purpose, than to use the *.deb files that The Document Foundation provides upstream.
-Because those are intentionally built against a very old baseline for maximum compatibility, which is a disadvantage for modern operating systems like Linux Mint 21.x.
+Because those are intentionally built against a very old baseline for maximum compatibility, which is a disadvantage for modern operating systems like Linux Mint 22.x.
+Furthermore, unlike the *.deb files, the PPA will automatically provide security updates.

 So, if you want to install a newer version of Libre Office, do it with this PPA, not with the upstream *.deb installers from The Document Foundation.